tensorflow/decision-forests/documentation/directory_structure.md

 # Directory Structure

-The project is organised as follow:
+The project is organized as follow:

 ```
 ├── examples: Collection of usage examples.